linnarsson-lab/auto-annotation/Mouse_development/Developmental/Ectoderm/Glyc-Cblc2.md

 Justification:

-I don't think this cell type is described in the literature

-The review [DOI10.1155/2012/921732] contains some hints of its extistence.
+This cell type might have never been described in the literature but the review [https://doi.org/10.1155/2012/921732] contains some hints of its existence.